How To Boost Mental Well Being of Seniors

 Retired seniors have plenty of time at their disposal to learn new things which they couldn’t do earlier.

-Keeping their brain challenged can improve mental health and wellbeing.
+Keeping their brain challenged can improve mental health and well being.

 There are a variety of hobbies and activities to consider like pottery, knitting, painting, cooking and even learning a new language.